 - 1. Open the Build virtual raster algorithm from the GDAL ► Raster miscellaneous; - 2.
 In the dialog that appears, click on the ... button next to the Input layers parameter and check all the layers or use the Select All button; - 3.
 Uncheck Place each input file into a separate band.
-Notice the code that is generated at the bottom of the dialog under GDAL/OGR console call.
-This is the command that will be executed when you click Run.
-The text updates as you change different options in the dialog.
+Notice the text field below.
+What this dialog is actually doing is that it is writing that text for you.
+It is a long command that QGIS is going to run.

-Nota: Keep in mind that you can copy and paste the text in the OSGeo Shell (Windows user) or Terminal (Linux and OSX users) to run the command.
+Nota: Keep in mind that you can copy and paste the text in the OSGeO Shell (Windows user) or Terminal (Linux and OSX users) to run the command.
 You can also create a script for each GDAL command.
 This is very handy when the procedure is taking a long time or when you want to schedule specific tasks.
 Use the Help button to get more help on the syntax of the command.